psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 ![Log alert]({{ site.baseurl }}/images/post-1/log-alert.png "Log alert")

 Formatting is not beatiful but the main thing is this message says what has happened and when.

+## Conclusions

+So, I would note the following positive moments about my solution:
+* The Logic App seems clear and, well, logical
+* There is some space left for configuration, e.g. the task can be fired more often, the letter can be nicer formatted and so on
+* Little code is required, only one small function with 6 lines of code.
+No need to track or maintain it

+Some drawbacks:
+* 5 steps in the logic app for such a task can seem to be an overkill
+* It is a timer-driven app instead of event-driven.
+If there is nothing new in the blob storage, failed requests (blobs not found) mess up activity log.
+Responsibility of checking if the blob is new would lie on the designer of this Logic App.

+Although from the first glance it may seem that Azure services can do everything for you, in reality they may be not as flexible as wanted.
+There is still some space for inner services' integration improvement.
+Also, I do not really feel comfortable with the idea _"there is more than one way to do it"_ which definitely drives Azure services, but this is obviously a matter of taste.